hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol09.md

   Explanation

   Structured Threat Information Expression (STIX) and Trusted Automated Exchange of Intelligence Information (TAXII) are standards developed in an effort to improve the prevention and mitigation of cyber-attacks.
-STIX states the “what” of threat intelligence, while TAXII defines “how” that information is relayed.
+STIX states the "what" of threat intelligence, while TAXII defines "how" that information is relayed.
 Unlike previous methods of sharing, STIX and TAXII are machine-readable and therefore easily automated.

   TAXII should be the best answer here because it is Trusted Automated Exchange of Intelligence Information.